 So how do you separate the best from the worst in Arizona spring training?
 Where do you go when the game is over?
 And what if you get your fill of baseball?

 Sloan Park, Mesa: The spring home of the Chicago Cubs opened in 2014 and took the Cactus League experience to another level.
 You will swear during some games that you are in Chicago’s Wrigley Field — but with better amenities.
 Most seats are shaded during the majority of the games.
-The food selection is second-best in Phoenix spring parks.
+The food selection is tops in Phoenix spring parks.
 And there are important touches all around — such as the replica Wrigley Field sign and a special room for Cubs alumni to sign autographs — that show the Cubs connect with their migrating fans.

 Salt River Fields at Talking Stick, Scottsdale: If Sloan Park is Cactus League gold, then Salt River Fields wins the silver medal.
 This ballpark has it all — great sightlines (though some sections can get toasty), fantastic food options inside and outside of the ballpark and four souvenir stores.
 The spring home of the Arizona Diamondbacks and Colorado Rockies has a better atmosphere during night games, when it has the buzz of a major league ballpark.
-The dining options range from unique food trucks outside the park to specialty hot dogs and chocolate-covered strawberries inside.
+The dining options range from unique food trucks outside the gates to specialty hot dogs and chocolate-covered strawberries inside.

 Best cheap seats